 International Perspectives on Family Policy

+At the heart of social policy is critical thinking.
+By analysing social policy, we begin to see the intersections of different family policies and their outcomes.
 This course will enable students to understand the dimensions of the policy arena that impact on families in different cultural contexts.
 Students will learn about the nature and impact of political philosophies and systems of policy content and processes.
 Students will develop the capacity to critically analyze policy and to engage in policy development.

 Faculty of Health and Medicine